-Indiana Home Comfort Solutions can service your gas furnace to ensure maximum efficiency.
-We will also provide a quote for replacing an old, inefficient oil furnace with a state-of-the-art system to save money and improve comfort.
+Indiana Home Comfort Solutions offers quotes for replacing old, inefficient oil furnaces and boilers with state-of-the-art systems to save money and improve comfort.

 With the newest technology available, gas furnaces can operate at over 94% efficiency.
 This means that by upgrading from a 65% efficient gas furnace to a 96% gas furnace, you'll drop your gas bill by 31% just by doing that alone!

-A furnace or water heater burns fuel to generate heat and needs to put that heat into an air stream in your ducts, or into water in your pipes.
+A furnace, boiler, or water heater burns fuel to generate heat and needs to put that heat into an air stream in your ducts, or into the water in your pipes.
 The efficiency rating is what percentage of that heat gets into your air or water.
 What happens to the rest of the heat?
 It goes up the chimney and is lost into the sky.

-Like most gas-burning appliances, gas-fired furnaces can easily be modified to burn propane or natural gas fuel, supplying hot air to a forced-air heating system.
+Like most gas-burning appliances, gas-fired furnaces and boilers can easily be modified to burn propane or natural gas fuel, supplying hot air to a forced-air heating system.

 Propane contains more energy than natural gas, so producing a given amount of heat will require less propane than natural gas.
 However, propane is also more expensive than natural gas, offsetting its higher energy content.
 The choice between the two fuels often depends on what is available locally.
 Natural gas arrives in homes via underground pipes.

 Propane is stored in one or more tanks located outside the house; tanks are refilled as necessary by a truck dispatched from a local propane dealer.
 Small propane containers —the kind that fuel outdoor grills—can be brought in for refills by the homeowner.